SatvikVejendla/Progress-Face-Fitbit/README.md

 # Progress-Face-Fitbit
 A clock face for Fitbits programmed by me using Fitbit Studio.
+This was programmed in 2 days.